panvicka/german-for-programmers/files/code-reviews.md

 - `Read the damn documentation!` Lies die verfluchte Dokumentation!
 - `the old mistake in a new guise` der alte Fehler in neuem Gewand
 - `We tend to...` Wir neigen dazu...
+- `The class is difficult to understand` Die Klasse ist schwer zu verstehen
+- `the class can be split into several classes`  die Klasse kann in mehrere Klassen aufgespalten werden
+- `medium well thought-out nonsense` mittelgut ausgedachter Unfug
+- `that could be clearer` das könnte klarer sein